Zippers and Twisters: Planes of Satellite Galaxies Emerge from Whirling and Shocking Gas Streams in the Cosmic Web: Census of co-rotating Planes

 We start with conservative priors around the expectation that luminous satellites follow the shape of their host halo.
 More specifically prior distributions for $c_s$ and $\sigma_1$ (for $R_{\rm cr}$), and $\mu_2$ and $\sigma_2$ (for c/a) are chosen to be Gaussian, centered on population-based means in the halo-tracing (null) hypothesis: $\bar c=\bar \mu_1 /\bar \sigma_1$ and $\bar \sigma_1$ on the one hand, $\bar \mu_2$ and $\bar \sigma_2$ on the other hand, as displayed in Fig.~\ref{fig:2dhist_composite}.

 The standard deviations for these Gaussian priors are set at $\bar \sigma_{2}$ for $\mu_2^0$, 0.5 for $\sigma_1^0$ and $\sigma_2^0$ and 2 for $c_s^0$ (reproducing the order of magnitude of halo-to-halo variations).
-In practice, the effects on the posterior distribution of tightening or loosening these priors by a factor up to 5 are limited to modulations of the asymmetry in the upper left corner of Fig.~\ref{fig:posterior}, i.e. among the most isotropic systems.
+In practice, the effects on the posterior distribution of tightening or loosening these priors by a factor 3 are limited to modulations of the asymmetry in the upper left corner of Fig.~\ref{fig:posterior}, i.e. among the most isotropic systems.
+Note also that using uniform priors broadens the 2$\sigma$ contours, enhancing the compatibility of observed systems with NewHorizon.
 Priors for $\rho$ are chosen to be uniform between [-1,1].
 In summary, our set of priors is: